rioriost/homebrew-age-mcp-server/README.md

 ## Usage

-- brew on macOS
+- on macOS
 `claude_desktop_config.json` is located in `~/Library/Application Support/Claude/`.

-Add the server to your `claude_desktop_config.json` as followings
+- on Windows
+You need to create a new `claude_desktop_config.json` under `%APPDATA%\Claude`.

+- Homebrew on macOS

+Homebrew installs `age-mcp-server` into $PATH.

 ```json
 {